 I stress that these are meant to be casual, fun, and go-at-your-own-pace type of projects.
 Sometimes its just much more fun to sew together!
 Follow me on Instagram for updates, and post your work anywhere on social media using the hashtag #wisecraftstitchalong.

 Scroll down to see all the ones we’ve done so far!

 Based on a project in Wise Craft Quilts, this #wisecraftstitchalong was all about the basics of EPP (English Paper Piecing), making a framable wall hanging project from the book.
-Replay of the videos available in both my Wise Craft Quilts FB group or on my YouTube Channel.
+Replay of the videos available on my YouTube Channel.
 Get the EPP templates needed to create this project in my shop.

 We settled in during the drippy Seattle winter the season we learned Sashiko, a time-honored Japanese decorative hand stitch, and made a set of 4 coasters, each with its own distinctive stitch pattern.
-Read the original post with details, watch the replay of all the videos in the Wise Craft Quilts Facebook Group or on my YouTube Channel.
+Read the original post with details, watch the replay of all the videos on my YouTube Channel.
 Get supplies to stitch in the shop.

 We practiced lots of different types of hand embroidery stitches and techniques for this #wisecraftstitchalong.
 Original blog post with details here.
 The original project pattern is for a banner.
 But in the stitchalong, I stretched my new version over a store-bought canvas to make a framed piece.
-Replay of the videos are available in the Wise Craft Quilts FB Group and on YouTube.
+Replay of the videos are available on YouTube.
 Original pattern available as a PDF in the shop.
 Find some useful supplies in the shop as well.